imbenrabi/placer-ai-ex/README.md

 ## Start Dev Server

-To start the server, use the following command from project root:
+To start the server, use the following command in project root:

 ```bash
   yarn run start:server